HazardBerserker/PublicarEExibirVagas-VueJS/README.md

 Feel free to contribute or provide feedback!

 Note: This project is intended for educational purposes and practical application of VueJS 3 concepts.

+# Extra

+You need to refresh the page after posting a job, paging only works if there are six or more job openings in Local Storage